Piyush811999/blog/src/pages/about_md.md

 # About this website

-This is my digital playground, I'll post about anything and everything that I find interesting here.
+This is my primary and currently only active online outlet, I write about my experiences and things that I find interesting here. <br>

+All the words in this blog are typed by me, LLMs/Writing-Tools are only used for correcting spelling mistakes and adding missing punctuations.

 <br>
 <br>